n-wbrown/cookiecutter-python-notebook/README.md

   │       ├── __init__.py   <- Init file for the tests
   │       │
   │       └── conftest.py   <- Pytest conftest file
   │
+  ├── pyproject.toml        <- Contains configuration and packaging information about your project │
   ├── .logging.yml          <- Yaml configuration for Python logging
   │